onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`X` | memref of any type values or tensor of any type values
+`X` | tensor of stirng type or 64-bit integer or 32-bit float values or memref of stirng type or 64-bit integer or 32-bit float values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`Y` | memref of any type values or tensor of any type values
+`Y` | tensor of stirng type or 64-bit integer or 32-bit float values or memref of stirng type or 64-bit integer or 32-bit float values

 ### `onnx.LeakyRelu` (ONNXLeakyReluOp)